paul-szczepanek-arm/mbed-os-example-ble/BLE_SM/README.md

 ## Requirements

+Currently ST boards offer a too limited support for Security Manager for this example to work correctly.

 The sample application can be seen on any BLE scanner on a smartphone.
 If you don't have a scanner on your phone, please install :

 - [nRF Master Control Panel](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp) for Android.